-We believe Travelers is positioned to benefit from the increased economic activity related to renewable energy by insuring more off-shore wind projects globally, including off-shore wind projects in the North Seas and the first U.S. off-shore wind farm project, Block Island Wind Farm.
-For the three-year period ended December 31, 2018, our Global Renewable Energy Practice business units - domestically and internationally - grew its gross written premiums by a compounded annual growth rate of over 35%.
+We believe Travelers is positioned to benefit from the increased economic activity related to renewable energy by insuring more offshore wind projects globally, including offshore wind projects in the North Sea and the first U.S. offshore wind farm project, Block Island Wind Farm.
+Our Global Renewable Energy Practice - domestically and internationally - grew its gross written premiums by nearly 30% year over year.